LOVE-ONENESS

 “Therefore, working within the love-teaching is the most comprehensive of practices.
 By its nature, love orders all of the lower elements in man’s nature and puts these elements in counsel and unity with love, as opposed to cravings, lust, and even violence.
 To presume yourself more loved by God than others is haughtiness and arrogance and, by its nature, is unloving.
 Understanding this opens the door to loving your neighbor and yourself, even as God does, or loving your enemy as yourself, even while standing fast for righteousness.
 The love Jesus speaks of is active and ever present in its workings, performing its duties in the constructive force that gives birth to new creation.”*

-Love prospers new creation.
-Love carries substance and orders thought—that which is loved is enhanced.
-Between people, love is birthed in one other, ever-growing deeper.
+Because love carries substance and is considered positive, Love prospers new creation.
+Love orders thought and enhances, and between people love can grow ever deeper.
 When love is considered a creative force instead of an emotional force only, the tenor of love takes on added significance.

-This added creative dimension is one reason people practice love meditations, sow seed for love to blossom and increase, perhaps seep into deep hurts that will promise a new future.
-Love is flexible and can work on many different levels.
-A person should never underestimate the new creative power of love.
+This added constructive dimension to love is one reason people practice love meditations, perhaps allowing love to seep into deep hurts that will promise a new future.
+Sowing seed for love to blossom and increase, love is flexible and can work on many different levels, even unknown to the conscious mind (See, Law of Unconscious Growth).
+A person should never underestimate the creative power of love.
+Sowing for this greater love has changed many lives, for the yielded crop is truly abundant, is applied to all other attributes of character, and makes a direct connection to the spirit within.
+Speaking the Word on love holds a similar significance.

 Matt.
 13.43 gives some indication, “Then the righteous will shine forth like the sun in the Kingdom of their Father (cjsb).”
 Jesus’ intent?—that love should be a vital part of the new creation within the disciples (new man), the new creation that shines like the sun.
 With all thy heart and all thy soul, mind, and strength signifies the attribution toward oneness; the whole being should love God, for we are that particle of Him.*

-Sow seed for love in your heart, forgiveness, unity, and wholeness.
+Sow seed for love in your heart, forgiveness, and wholeness.

 No one is perfect in these areas.
 Be willing to walk in what the Spirit reveals to you.

 The point of the above is that the fundamental attribution is to God, as we might observe in the First Commandment.
-It is true that at the time of Exodus, Jesus had not yet arrived on the scene.
 Jesus confirms that the works of God’s spirit (Wholly of the Spirit) shall not be interfered with, which includes awakening to the spirit within as well as responding to the works of the Holy Spirit.
-No one should be excluded from these last two truths.
+No one should be excluded from the truths of awakening, responding, and receiving.

 Worldly Ways

-As we move forward in the Jesus story you will notice that everyone’s identity becomes more clarified—Jesus, the disciples, the various Marys, bit by bit the Pharisees, the scribes, the Sadducees, the nature of Rome, not just in the manner of a story but specific and pointed to identity.
-You also have a soul identity.
-When you Walk in The Way take note of how your soul nature begins to change and develop.*
+As we move forward in the Jesus story, you will notice that everyone’s identity becomes more clarified—Jesus, the disciples, the various Marys, and bit by bit, the Pharisees, the scribes, the Sadducees, the nature of Roman occupation, not just in the manner of a story but specific and pointed to who these people really are.
+As scripture moves forward the reveal on soul-identity begins to take shape.
+Just as scripture begins to reveal each soul’s identity, when you Walk in The Way, take note of how your soul’s nature begins to develop and change.

 “But first seek his Kingdom and his righteousness, and all these things will be given to you as well.
 Don’t worry about tomorrow—tomorrow will worry about itself!
 Today has enough trouble already!”
 Practical actions will always be necessary when dealing with the world.
-Even so, as each person resolves to practice sowing good seeds, speaking the Word (spirit), and praying, the pathway will assume more influence, worldliness less influence.
+Even so, as each person resolves to practice sowing good seeds, speaking the Word (spirit), and praying (communing), each person’s spiritual pathway will assume more influence, worldliness less influence.

-One should remember that he is forming a pathway that bends more and more toward the spirit of God, whether a person is religious, less religious, or wants to develop a spirit-led life pathway.
-The Practice of The Way is constructed to be simple and practical, yet engage the spirit within.
-The Teaching of The Way offers many lessons for knowledge and wisdom—teaching and pathway (practice) function together and should remain unified.
-Each day some attention should be given.
+One should remember that he or she is forming a pathway that bends toward the spirit of God.
+Whether a person is religious, less religious, or wants to develop a spirit-led life pathway, the Practice of The Way is constructed to be simple and practical, yet engage the spirit within.
+The Teaching of The Way offers many lessons for knowledge and wisdom—teaching, pathway, and practice function together.
+We see this methodology throughout Jesus’ teachings.

 Unity-Oneness